 Showing results for tags 'konya'.

 The Directorate General of Migration Management, or DGMM is, in Turkish, called the Göç İdaresi Genel Müdürlügü.
 Most Turks just call it the "Göç İdaresi."
 Apply Online First You must apply for your residence (residency) permit online, at https://e-ikamet.goc.gov.tr/.
 At the end of your application, the online system will give you an appointment date (or you will receive one by E-mail or SMS message) for you to bring a signed printout of your application, the required documents, and your passport to the Konya branch office of the DGMM.
 During your appointment, an immigration specialist will go over your application package.
 If it is approved, he or she will give you a temporary residence permit which will keep you legally in Turkey until your residence permit card is printed and sent to your address by registered mail.
 How to Get There Besides viewing the map above, you can also click on the "Plan my route" button.
 This will take you to Google Maps, where you can enter your starting location and submit it for directions and the route you need to take.
 If you take a taxi, tell the taxi driver "Göç Idaresi" (guhch ee-dah-reh-see).
 You can also show the taxi driver your completed online application, which will have the address on it.
-Assistance and Support Turkey's Residence Permit Helpline Turkey has a national helpline for foreigners called YİMER (Yabancılar İletişim Merkezi), or in English, the Foreigner's Communication Center.
+Assistance and Support Residence Permit Application Service If you would like professional assistance with your residence permit application, we can provide it.
+Just make an inquiry using our residence permit application assistance form.
+Residence Permit Helpline Turkey has a national helpline for foreigners called YİMER (Yabancılar İletişim Merkezi), or in English, the Foreigner's Communication Center.
 You can call this helpline with any questions you have about the residence permit process or about what documents you need, or if a long time has passed (at least 40 days), you can check on your application status.
 Be sure to have your passport, your application number, and/or your current residence permit with you when you call.
 You can reach YİMER from any landline or mobile phone in Turkey, for by calling 157.
 The call is free.
 If you are calling from another country, call 90 312 157 1122.
 How-to Articles Here is a collection of articles about the different types of residence permits you can get in Turkey, with instructions to help you get one.
-Turkey Residence Permits Residence Permits Community Forum Most Turkey Central members have already gone through the whole residence permit process, and are happy to share their experiences with you or give you advice.
+Turkey Residence Permits Residence Permit Community Forum Most Turkey Central members have already gone through the whole residence permit process, and are happy to share their experiences with you or give you advice.
 Chances are, someone has already asked the question you have, so be sure to search the forums first to see if your questions have already been answered.
 If they haven't, you can open a new topic.
-Residence Permit Support Forum Need to buy the required health insurance coverage for your residence permit?
-You can buy it online, or just get a free quote, by using our Expat Health Insurance Inquiry Form.
-Note: The information we have about the DGMM office locations comes from the Turkish government.
-But offices move sometimes.
-We advise you to go to the DGMM office a day or more before your appointment to make sure it is still there.
-If it isn't, please help us by letting us know of the new location.
+Residence Permit Support Forum

 Hello everyone!
 My name is Angela and I have been married to a Turk for 6 years now and have resided in Oregon.
 We are moving to Beysehir (small city outside of Konya) in April, permanently!
 I am excited to finally occupy my home (which has been renovated and left empty for years) on a permanent basis and start my new life in Turkey.I am hoping to meet other people who are in a similar situation as me.
 It would help me feel less isolated and more comfortable during this big transition.I am a make-up artist by trade and my husband is an Engineer.
 We met while he was attending college for his masters degree in 2006.
 He never planned on staying here for an extended period of time until he met me Now it is time to pursue bigger and better things.
 Moving to Turkey is the best decision we have made.
 I am SO excited!!!Angela (Melek)